huaminghuangtw/Brain-Food/README.md

 5. **[Essay](https://huami.ng/bookmarks/essay)**
 	* [Safari Reading List](https://support.apple.com/en-euro/guide/iphone/iph1a4721132/ios) [^1]

+For me, Reminders is more than a to-do list, but also a lightweight personal database.

+> [!TIP]
+> _[Check out](https://github.com/huaminghuangtw/Evergreen-Lists) my other repository to see how I use Reminders for note-taking!_

+### Tool

 Download [this shortcut](https://shortcutomation.com/gallery/shared/brain-food/) to have a random “Brain Food” delivered straight to your Lock Screen.

 <p align="center">